streamlit/docs/content/get-started/installation/sis.md

 1. Enter your app details as follows:

-   - "App title:" "Hello World"
+   - App title: "Hello World"
-   - "App location:" "STREAMLIT_DB" and "PUBLIC"
+   - App location: "STREAMLIT_DB" and "PUBLIC"
-   - "App warehouse:" "COMPUTE_WH" (default) or "STREAMLIT_WH" (if you created a new warehouse)
+   - App warehouse: "COMPUTE_WH" (default) or "STREAMLIT_WH" (if you created a new warehouse)

    If you can't select your database, refresh the page to ensure the interface is displaying current information.